interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

 In order to be considered a valid JWT for this profile, signed JWTs MUST contain the following claims as defined in RFC-7519:

  * `sub` (subject): A claim that claim identifies the principal that is the subject of the JWT.
 See [Section 4.1.2 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.2) for more details.
 * `exp` (expiry): A claim that indicates a date/time after which the token should be considered invalid.
-Implementations SHOULD reject any tokens with a missing or invalid expiry claim.
+Implementations MUST reject any tokens with a missing or invalid expiry claim.
 See [Section 4.1.4 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.4) for more details.

 Implementations SHOULD reject any tokens with a missing or invalid expiry claim because tokens without this claim never expire, and only become invalid if the shared-secret used to sign the JWT changes or is otherwise invalidated.